Find a tattoo shop in Baltimore, MD

 PROFESSIONAL Tattooist of 20+ years, Licensed by the Health Department in 2 states and numerous counties is looking for serious collectors of tattoos and or commissioned art.
 Here is what my process looks like.
 I offer a free consultation to get to know your likes as well as dislikes regarding art, also I want to get to know your personality in order for me to design you art, that isn't only aesthetically pleasing but also fits you as a person.
 I don't have clients, I have friends who have a unique way of appreciating art with them being the canvass to display it!
 I also provide commissioned art for not only your viewing pleasure, but everyo

-Your tattoo shop questions, answered
+Your Tattooing questions, answered

 Answers to commonly asked questions from the experts on Fash.